mindspore-lab/mindone/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Did you read the [contributor guideline](https://github.com/mindspore-lab/mindone/blob/master/CONTRIBUTING.md)?
 - [ ] Did you make sure to update the documentation with your changes?
 Here are the [documentation guidelines](https://github.com/mindspore-lab/mindcv/wiki/%E6%96%87%E6%A1%A3%E7%BC%96%E5%86%99%E8%A7%84%E8%8C%83)
+- [ ] Did you build and run the code without any errors?
+- [ ] Did you report the running environment (NPU type/MS version) and performance in the doc? (better record it for data loading, model inference, or training tasks)
 - [ ] Did you write any new necessary tests?